mnluzimu/WebGen-Bench/README.md

 The dataset is also at 🤗 [luzimu/WebGen-Bench](https://huggingface.co/datasets/luzimu/WebGen-Bench) and on [WebGen-Bench (Kaggle)](https://www.kaggle.com/datasets/zimulu/webgen-bench).
 But for the running of this repo, you do not need to download the data from these sources, as the data is already placed under the `data` directory.

 (The code under `src` was executed on a Windows 11 system.
 It should also run on Linux with minor adjustments.
 The code under `src-remote` was executed on a Linux server.
 This README often uses `deepseek/deepseek-chat-v3-0324:free` as an example.
-You can replace it with other files.)
+You can replace it with other models.)

 The experiment outputs are placed under `outputs.zip`.
 It includes the output of the LLM-based agents that were tested in the paper.